 Their need for dependency is a symptom of insecurity.
-They could be viewing you or your coworkers as a threat to their job or competence.
+They could be viewing you or your other peers as a threat to their job or competence.
 If you work closely with them, consider these tactics:

 Encourage their strengths and let them be the expert on what they’re genuinely good at (if this person is your boss, this is called managing up).

 Give them regular visibility into your work—Google Sheets or task managers that let them independently view progress without having to bug you all the time.

 Communicate early and often.
 But also be aware that their love of frequent status reports can lead to critique or complete revision, so proceed with caution.